fdazen/fda-documentation/IBE_general.md

 - Display the rates and associated rooms tied to a promo code

-- Define a specific source, for example if you embed Oboe on your Facebook Business page
+- Define a specific source, for example if you embed IBE on your Facebook Business page

-**Oboe Link Parameter**
+**IBE Link Parameter**

-Oboe uses the following URL parameters to restrict the results offered to the user.
+IBE uses the following URL parameters to restrict the results offered to the user.

 rt=    Shows only the room type(s) selected.
 Use commas to separate multiple room types. rate=    Shows only the rate(s) selected.
 Use commas to separate multiple rates.